Projects

 5 Geology of the Vulkathunha-Gammon Ranges National Park

 Adnyamathanha is the name of the traditional custodians of the Park and it means “rock people”.
 The rocky geological formations and the steep rock faces of the gorges within the Park are of considerable interest to geologists.
 The Friends have several members who are keen geologists and rock students.
-They are in planning for the preparation of a publication that describes the rock formations within the Park.
+They are preparing a booklet for publication that describes the rock formations within the Park.
+See some geology reports we have prepared on our publications page.
 Go to the geology page for more details.

 Gorge with water hole en route to Bunyip Chasm